-Section 3.2 Provider and Pharmacy Directory
+Section 3.2 Provider Directory

-The Provider and Pharmacy Directory lists our current network providers, durable medical equipment suppliers, and pharmacies.
+The Provider Directory lists our current network providers and durable medical equipment suppliers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
-Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
-You can use the Provider and Pharmacy Directory to find the network pharmacy you want to use.
-See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.
-The Provider and Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies for some drugs.

-You must use network providers and pharmacies to get your medical care and services.
+You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Sentara Medicare Prime authorizes use of out-of-network providers.
-See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which HMO authorizes use of out-of-network providers.